FROM incubation lab

 Idea ➜ Prototype ➜ Proof

-We partnered with digital product studio Majestyk to turn the winning idea into a working prototype.
+We partnered with digital product studio Majestyk to translate the winning concept into a fully functional MVP.

 Visual Identity